kevinwatson/hobbyist-radio-book/070-chapter-06.md

 | QUE | Can you speak in ___ (language) – with interpreter if necessary – if so, on what frequencies? | I can speak in ___ (language) on ___ (kHz or MHz) |
 | QUF | Have you received the distress signal sent by ___ (call sign)? | I have received the distress signal sent by ___ (call sign) at ___ hours |

-_**Table 6-6**_ Phonetic Alphabet

 Because of accents, similar-sounding letters and the requirement to announce call signs over the air, it's necessary to establish a common pronounciation for letters of the English alphabet.
+Table 6-6 defines the related words for each letter and their common pronounciations.
 The full words and pronounciations for each letter allow hams to clearly express their intent.
 For example, if a user's call sign was KG7TVE, the last three characters sound similar.
 It would be clear to both announce the call sign normally, and then spell it out, as in Kilo-Golf-Seven-Tango-Victor-Echo.
 Others who were listening to the transmission would have a much easier time interpreting the call sign with each letter pronounced as a separate word.

+_**Table 6-6**_ Phonetic Alphabet

 | Letter | Word | Pronunciation |
 |---|---|---|